RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

     You can also clear **Enforce client authentication** so that all clusters or clients can connect to your database without authentication.

+    To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/administering/intercluster-replication/replica-of.md#encryption" >}}).

 To enable TLS for Replica Of and client communication for a database: